 - Humanitarian reasons

 - Non-profit organization whose request is in furtherance of the cultural and social interests of the United States

 - Department of Defense or “National Interest Situation” (this particular kind of expedite request must come from an official U.S. government entity, stating that delay will be detrimental to the government)

 - USCIS error

 - Compelling interest of USCIS

-It’s important to understand that USCIS only rarely agrees to expedite a travel permit, so you should plan accordingly.
+It’s important to understand that USCIS only rarely agrees to expedite a travel permit, so it’s best to plan accordingly.

-These requests can be made in writing to the USCIS office where your travel permit application is pending, or in-person at your local USCIS office.
-Here’s the official USCIS Emergency Travel website for more details.
+These requests can be made in writing to the USCIS office where your travel permit application is pending or in person at your local USCIS office.
+Please visit the official USCIS Emergency Travel website for more details.